Love's Joy and Sorrow Between Women by Emilie Knopf

 Perfect For

-·Fans of lesbian and sapphic fiction and LGBTQ+ romance
+·Fans of lesbian sapphic fiction and gay romance

 ·Fans of forbidden love stories and hidden histories